OfficeDev/hands-on-labs/O3653/O3653-2 Deep Dive into Office 365 APIs for Calendar, Mail, and Contacts/MailQuickStartLab.md

         }
   ```

-  with the following code to get all mails from your mailbox.
+  with the following code to get all mail messages from your mailbox.

   ```csharp
         // GET: Me/Messages